 Patty Moliterno discusses, in the video below, her gratitude for Myrtle Beach and the support it gave her family as they traveled with their five children, one on the autism spectrum.
 She encourages families to try a vacation in Myrtle Beach, who otherwise would not be able to dream of a beach getaway.
 Patty is the writer behind the blog, A Mothers Random Thoughts, and desires to create a community of families and provide hope in their struggles.

 The Champion Autism Network also hosts multiple events a week that are sensory-friendly.
-The events below will take place in early April but check out CAN’s Facebook page for more information on upcoming events.
+The events below will take place in April but check out CAN’s Facebook page for more information on upcoming events.